Structural Requirements for Solar Panels: Essential Factors to Consider

 Structural Engineers Expanding Role

 As solar energy technology becomes more prevalent, the role of structural engineers in the design and implementation of solar panel systems is expanding.
-Engineers must keep up-to-date with the latest engineering principles, standards, and codes to provide effective and safe solar energy solutions.
-That means knowing the ASCE 7 guidelines, following the big codes, like the IRC and IBC, and keeping up with what SEAOC puts out.
+Engineers must keep up-to-date with the latest engineering principles, standards, and codes in order to provide effective and safe solar energy solutions.
+That means knowing the ASCE 7 guidelines, following the big codes like the IRC and IBC, and keeping up with what SEAOC puts out.
 When engineers do all that, they’re not just ticking boxes—they’re helping solar grow and making the whole push toward a sustainable future actually work.

 Solar Panel System Design and Installation